infinitymdm/cs5783project/ieee/main.typ

     Recent advances in generative machine learning models have made it easier than ever to access powerful image manipulation tools such as text-to-image generation, generative upscaling, and damaged image inpainting.
 These tools are powered by diffusion models which generate novel outputs through a process of sequentially "denoising" inputs.
-In this paper, we demonstrate that it is possible to improve latent diffusion models by applying the Model Soups approach: training a large ensemble of models and combining their parameters.
-Our proof-of-concept uses cut-down LDMs and is trained using the ImageNet dataset.
+In this paper, we experiment with the possibility of finding improved latent diffusion models by applying the Model Soups
+    approach: fine-tuning a large ensemble of models and combining their parameters.
+Our proof-of-concept uses class-conditional LDMs and is trained using the ImageNet dataset.
   ],
   authors: (
     (